Lab tests show substance found at White House was cocaine | KRDO

 By Kevin Liptak, CNN

-(CNN) — Lab testing for the substance found at the White House on Sunday has come back positive for cocaine, according to a person familiar with the matter.
+(CNN) — Lab testing for the substance found at the White House on Sunday has come back positive for cocaine, a spokesman for the Secret Service told CNN.

+Previous field testing showed a positive result for cocaine, but the substance was sent for further evaluation and testing, the Secret Service had said previously.

 The substance was found near where guests are asked to leave their cell phones before proceeding into the West Wing.